Skip to main content

 The Submetering or Allocation section provides a description and explanation of submetered and allocated utility billing.

-Yearly Financial and Annual Reporting Requirements Submitted by Investor or Privately Owned Utilities
+Yearly Financial and Annual Reports Submitted by Investor or Privately Owned Utilities

-The PUC is responsible for reviewing audits, financials and revenue reports submitted by investor or privately owned utilities.
+The PUCT is responsible for reviewing audits, financials and revenue reports submitted by investor or privately owned utilities.
 The following publications and forms contain information on reporting requirements:

 These publications can also be found on our Forms page.

-The Annual Report for each Investor or Privately Owned Utility must be filed with PUC before June 1 of each year.
+The Annual Report for each Investor or Privately Owned Utility must be filed with PUCT by June 1 of each year.

 Cities That Have Surrendered Jurisdiction

-The Texas Water Code (TWC) §13.042(b) allows the governing body of a municipality by ordinance to elect to have the PUC exercise exclusive original jurisdiction over the utility rates, operation, and services of utilities, within the incorporated limits of the municipality.
-Under TWC §13.042(c), a municipality that surrenders its jurisdiction to the PUC may reinstate its jurisdiction by ordinance at any time after the second anniversary of the date on which the municipality surrendered its jurisdiction to the PUC.
+The Texas Water Code (TWC) §13.042(b) allows the governing body of a municipality by ordinance to elect to have the PUCT exercise exclusive original jurisdiction over the utility rates, operation, and services of utilities, within the incorporated limits of the municipality.
+Under TWC §13.042(c), a municipality that surrenders its jurisdiction to the PUCT may reinstate its jurisdiction by ordinance at any time after the second anniversary of the date on which the municipality surrendered its jurisdiction to the PUCT.